EpicGamesExt/PixelStreamingInfrastructure/Common/docs/messages.md

 <a name="-offer"></a>

 ### offer
-An offer message can be an offer of a WebRTC stream, or an offer to receive a WebRTC stream, depending on the configuration of the player.
+An offer message is an offer of a WebRTC stream.
-The default behaviour is that when a player subscribes to a streamer the streamer will offer the stream to the new player.
+When a player subscribes to a streamer the streamer will offer the stream to the new player.
-An alternative configuration exists where a player can be configured to offer to receive and in that case the player will subscribe to a streamer and then offer to receive the stream.

 | Field | Type | Label | Description |